 The Company is exposed to a range of risks that arise out of its underwriting and investment activities as well as its general operations.
-As determined by the Standard Formula, market risk is the most material risk to the Company, with currency risk (being the risk resulting from currency exchange rate fluctuations) identified as the predominant market risk.
-Pricing, accumulation and reserving risk have been identified as the main risks assumed through underwriting activity.
+As determined by the Standard Formula, insurance risk is the most material risk to the Company, with non-life underwriting risk identified as the predominant insurance risk.
+The comprehensive reinsurance in place both for specific lines of business and across the whole account substantially limit the net loss potential from any single occurrence or aggregation of loss events.

-There has been no material change to the risk profile of the Company during the reporting period.
-Further detail on the current risk profile of the Company, and related risk management techniques, is reported in section C.
+Market risk and counterparty default are other significant risks for the Company, further detail on the current risk profile of the Company and related risk management techniques are reported in section C.